SEBBA-ANSSAR/alx-low_level_programming/0x08-recursion/README.md

 	5. Your subconscious is looking for the dreamer and use a prototype int _sqrt_recursion(int n);
 	6. Inception.
 Is it possible?
 Write a function that returns 1 if the input integer is a prime number, otherwise return 0. and use a prototype int is_prime_number(int n);
+	7. They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything and use a prototype int is_palindrome(char *s);
+	8. Inception.
+Now, before you bother telling me it's impossible... and use aprototype int wildcmp(char *s1, char *s2);